|

 Reassessing Revitalization Movements: Perspectives from

-North America and the Pacific Islands.
-Edited by Michael
+North America and the Pacific Islands, edited by Michael

 D. Harkin.
 Reviewed by Richard O. Clemmer

-The Red Man’s on the Warpath: The Image of the “Indian”
+- The Red Man’s on the Warpath: The Image of the “Indian” and the Second World War, by R. Scott Sheffield.
+Reviewed

 by Charles Ynfante